Skip to content

 TIP

-For TypeScript projects, it's recommended to specify tsconfig to ensure consistent compilation behavior and enable path mapping.
+For TypeScript projects, it's recommended to use tsconfig: true for auto-discovery or specify an explicit path to ensure consistent compilation behavior and enable path mapping.